At KS3 students will follow the Computing National Curriculum, covering digital literacy, information and communication technology and programing.

 In Year 8: This is a very creative year in computing, where students learn about digital graphics manipulation, fun projects with spreadsheets, movie software, flash animations and creating websites with HTML.
 They also learn how a computer works, how to program a computer using Python, and the importance of cybersecurity.

 In Year 9: Students will develop skills taught across KS3 to complete a project-based assignment based around a festival.
 They will produce promotional material such as digital posters and web banners, a website and a costing spreadsheet.
 They will also complete a programing project using Python.

 Click on the appropriate button to access Key Stage 3 Resources

-At GCSE Level: Students will complete the Edexcel GCSE course.
-This comprises two components:
+At GCSE Level: Students can opt to take the OCR GCSE Computer Science course.
+This comprises three components:

-Click on the button to access GCSE ICT Resources
+Click on the button to access GCSE Computer Science Resources